MummyTravels’ guide to St Lucia with kids

 Check out the St Lucia tourist board site for more tips on everything from accommodation to activities.

-And if you fancy stopping at any of the points on the chocolate heritage trail (and why wouldn’t you), see the map on their Facebook page.
+And if you fancy stopping at any of the points on the chocolate heritage trail (and why wouldn’t you), there are some more details on events too.

 All images copyright MummyTravels